Most expensive building mistakes happen before building begins — here’s how a (good) architect prevents them.

 A sun path diagram showing building orientation in relation to the sun’s movement across the day and seasons.
 This analysis helps optimise natural light, reduce overheating, and improve energy efficiency through passive design.

-One of the most effective foundation systems for uneven or sensitive sites is the ground screw (or screw pile).
-These steel supports are wound directly into the soil, providing stability with minimal disturbance.
-They eliminate the need for excavation, reduce environmental impact, and are particularly suited to timber or modular construction.
+One of the most effective solutions for uneven or sensitive sites is the use of ground screws (or screw piles).
+These steel supports are installed with minimal disturbance, eliminating the need for large-scale excavation and concrete.
+They are faster, cleaner, and significantly cheaper than traditional foundations—particularly on difficult or protected landscapes.

 Ground screws installed on a sloping green field, providing a stable and level foundation frame for a future structure.
 This low-impact solution avoids heavy excavation, preserving the natural landscape and reducing build costs.